 - Replace with an already existing Skill

-In this example we have selected to replace Skill B with the existing Skill of System Tester.
+In this example we have selected to add a new Skill B.

 Conflicts at resource level occur when the import file also contain resource assignments, as shown in the example below:

 Before saving the project into LYNX, it is required (and recommended) to add a Project ID, update the project end-date and confirm the scheduling settings.
 These 3 steps are shown in the pictures below.

 Open the imported project in LYNX

 Projects that have been imported can be found via the Portfolio view in the "Not started" bucket: